uzmargomez/ComputerVision/README.md

-# ComputerVision
+# Computer Vision

-Using Neural Networks to identify balls of different colors
+Using Neural Networks to identify balls of different colors.